 Our results show that prevalence of infection is spatially heterogenous in our system (Figure 5).
 Prevalence estimates varied among and within lakes.
 Regardless, we did not find evidence of geographical patterns.
 Accordingly, none of the spatial attributes that we tested were good predictors of infection at small spatial scale (site-scale) (Table S18).
 Additional lakes would allow us to confirm whether infection is spatially random, or patterns could not be detected because of our small lake sample size (N=14).

 Frequency distributions are a great tool to investigate mechanisms behind spatial occurrence of species (McGeoch & Gaston, 2002).
 For parasites, frequency occupation distributions have been revised so that host species represent suitable patches (i.e. habitat)(Hess et al., 2002).
 In our case, frequency distributions were made to investigate the distribution of prevalence of black spot disease infection in lake fish communities.
 Accordingly, histograms do no show parasite frequency of species but rather frequency of lakes’ community with corresponding prevalence level.
-Results showed that frequency distributions differed between sampling methods, some suggesting a bimodal distribution tendency (Figure 5.A, B) and others with no obvious pattern (Figure 5.C, D).
+Results showed that frequency distributions differed between sampling methods, some suggesting a bimodal distribution tendency (Figure 5.A, B) and others with no obvious patterns (Figure 5.C, D).
 While binomial shapes are frequently observed in frequency occupation distributions, some argue that they are an artifact of small sampling scale (Nee et al., 1991).
 However, it revealed that lake community tend to display a high or low infection prevalence.
 Presuming that black spot trematodes dispersion is not limited by the final hosts’ movements (birds) across our study area, these high- and low-prevalence groups could present environmental characteristics that favor (or restrict) parasite abundance and transmission to fish hosts.
 This pattern could also be explained by a threshold where parasites that are usually at low abundance overcome the natural limitation of the system and infect most of the fish community.
 A larger lake sample size might clarify if these patterns of infection dynamics.

 Differences in frequency distributions also imply that community prevalence estimate is method-dependent at lake-scale.
 Maps (Figure 5) clearly show that lakes’ prevalence can be over or underestimated according to the method.
 For example, in lake Pin rouge, the transect method underestimated the community prevalence while in lake Croche, seine net overestimated the community prevalence (see Table S13).
-This evidence method-biases in field sampling of fish communities.
-If we take back the previous example, this means that the proportion of infected fishes sampled by seine nets in lake Croche was higher than the proportion sampled by the other methods.
+This is evidence of method-induced biases in field sampling of fish communities.
+Thus, this means that the proportion of infected fish sampled by seine nets in lake Croche was higher than the proportion sampled by the other methods.
 The method might have selected fish species with high host specificity, sampled infection hotspots, sampled older individuals with higher infection exposure or sampled active and bold individuals that have a higher infection risk.
 Our approach revealed method-biases in prevalence estimates, but do not allow us to establish the mechanism behind this causality.
 Moreover, method-biases seem to be lake-dependent.

 [Environmental predictors]